CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The pricing picture for workers compensation insurance cost in Alaska starts with the state’s average premium range of $88 to $385 per month, and the state premium index of 132 shows that prices are above the national average.
-The product data also says rates are calculated per $100 of payroll, with a general average range of $0.75 to $2.74 per $100 of payroll, but Alaska rates vary significantly by state and industry classification.
+The pricing picture for workers compensation insurance cost in Alaska starts with the state premium index of 132, which shows that prices are above the national average.
+Rates are also calculated per payroll, but Alaska rates vary significantly by state and industry classification.
 That variation is important here because Alaska’s economy includes government, healthcare and social assistance, mining and oil/gas extraction, retail, and construction, and each one can place different pressure on a workers compensation policy.

 Several factors influence workers compensation insurance cost in Alaska: employee classification codes, total annual payroll, experience modification rate, state regulations, industry risk level, and claims history.
 A business with a clean claims record and accurate job coding may see a different result than one with frequent workplace injury claims or a higher-risk labor mix.
 Alaska’s market also has 180 active insurance companies competing for business, which can create more quote options, but it does not remove the effect of payroll size or risk class.